LiminalLogic/computational-anthropic-principle/README.md

 Two cognitive states are the "same observer" (Φ) if they are ε-isomorphic in functionally relevant information.
 This aligns with Müller's "equivalence class of all these realizations" (Müller, 2024) and Bostrom's Strong Self-Sampling Assumption (SSSA) (Bostrom, 2002).

-**Clarification Note:** The threshold ε  is elastic, influenced by Φ's meta-cognitive capacity to model, understand, and narrate its own changes.
+**Clarification Note:** The threshold ε is not fixed but is elastic, influenced by Φ's meta-cognitive capacity to model, understand, and narrate its own changes.
 Expected or explicable alterations (e.g., gradual learning) can allow for greater objective change while remaining within ε and preserving subjective continuity, whereas sudden, inexplicable, or catastrophically disruptive changes to core functional information may violate this threshold.
 That being the case, *Probabilistic Persistence* precludes the experience of changes that exceed ε-isomorphism.

 ---